rashid7089/emplyee-polls-project/README.md

 3. run `npm start` to lunch the app
 4. the application will run on localhost port 3000 [http://localhost:3000](http://localhost:3000).

-# Data

-There are two types of objects stored in our database:

-* Users
-* Questions

 # Original & copyright
-This project was bootstrapped with the template from udacity for react-bookTracking project
+- This project was bootstrapped with the template from material-ui for pricing_table project [https://github.com/mui/material-ui/blame/v5.14.5/docs/data/material/getting-started/templates/pricing/Pricing.js](material-ui pricing template)
+- icons was bootstrapped from [https://www.flaticon.com/free-icons/worker](flaticons)